cameronapak/freedom-stack/README.md

 ### Email Providers

-While you can use any SMTP provider, we recommend:

-- [Resend](https://resend.com) - Modern email API with generous free tier
+While you can use any SMTP provider, we recommend [Resend](https://resend.com) - Modern email API with generous free tier.
-- [SendGrid](https://sendgrid.com) - Reliable delivery and analytics
-- [Postmark](https://postmarkapp.com) - Excellent delivery rates for transactional email

 > [!TIP]
 > Resend offers 100 emails/day free and has excellent developer experience.